 Is bay laurel safe to use during pregnancy?
 No, according to The Complete Book of Essential Oils and Aromatherapy.

 Is bay laurel safe for children?
-Do not use with children under age 2, according to Essential Oil Safety.
+Do not use with children under age 2, according to Essential Oil Safety, 2nd Ed.

 Cautions: May irritate sensitive skin.
 Frequent use on skin may cause sensitization.
 Too much of the fragrance may cause headaches.

-Do not confuse bay laurel essential oil (Laurus nobilis) with West Indian bay (also called bay rum) essential oil (Pimental racemosa).
+Do not confuse bay laurel essential oil (Laurus nobilis) with bay rum essential oil (Pimenta racemosa).
 Though they have some broad aromatic similarities, they are different oils.

 Main components: